 The Importance of Being Earnest

-Versions of Reality: Romance Theme
+The Importance of Being Earnest Theme of Versions of Reality: Romance

 In The Importance of Being Earnest, pampered young women have a skewed sense of reality, inspired by romantic novels.
 When real life gets too boring, these women decide to take matters into their own hands by recording their fantasies in diaries.
 Potential lovers enter the picture and provide an opportunity to act out the fantasies, but the women’s expectations of courtship often prove too whimsical and idealistic for reality.
 There’s no tragic disillusionment here, though.
 Just marriages, and lots of them.
 Earnest is a comedy, after all.